wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-communication.md

 Title: Unproductive Communication - The Silent Productivity Killer That Drives Me Crazy
-Date: 2024-06-18
+Date: 2024-06-21
 Category: Posts
 Tags: agile, learning, 101
 Slug: back-to-basics-communication
 Author: Willy-Peter Schaub
 Summary: Stop the context-less "hi, hello, ping, pong, ..."

 I already discussed the issues of [Stop the meeting overload!](/stop-the-meeting-hell.html), [How to track (and optimize) your email traffic](/optimize-and-track-emails.md.html), [How to tame your vacation email traffic](/optimize-and-avoid-emails.md.html), and [Stop the context switching, reduce waste, and focus on value](/context-switching-no-more.html) in 2021 and 2022.

-Unfortunately, I still receive unproductive chat messages, get annoyed by email overload, and am asked to attend large meetings where 2 users take over the conversation, while 13 other engineers wonder why they were been dragged into the discussion.
-We all start multi-tasking (context-switching), until someone asks the infamous question “what do you think <yourname>?" to pull everyone who has gone very, very quiet back into the discussion.
+I continue to deal with unhelpful chat messages, excessive emails, and experience big meetings dominated by a few, leaving many engineers questioning their presence.
+When multitasking begins, the sudden "what do you think <yourname>?" often attempts to reengage those who have disengaged from the talk – a common pattern in our new world of remote and hybrid (in-person and remote) collaboration.

 If you have read this far, I assume you are in a similar boat.
-Let me go back to basics and see what my team learned and recommends for effective email, meetings, and chats.
+Let me go back to basics and see what I have learned and recommend for effective email, meetings, and chats.]

 ---